mgoris18/My100DaysofCode/README.md

 # My100DaysofCode
-My 100 days of code journey learning Python.
+My 100 days of code journey learning how to code.
+I will be attempting to make at least one project every single day.